SpaceX swapping out a pair of rocket engines weeks ahead of next astronaut launch

 SpaceX crews could find nothing wrong with the engines on the pad, so they took them to a testing facility in Texas, where they discovered that two tiny valve lines were clogged with a lacquer-like substance used to prevent corrosion, said Hans Koenigsmann, SpaceX’s vice president of build and flight reliability.

 The problem forced the engines to start prematurely, but the rocket’s computers detected the problem and forced the shutdown autonomously.
-SpaceX had to delay a couple of other launches recently because of mechanical issues, and Elon Musk, SpaceX’s founder and CEO, said on Twitter he was going to Cape Canaveral to conduct a “broad review” of operations there.
+SpaceX had to delay a couple of other launches recently because of mechanical issues, and Elon Musk, SpaceX’s founder and chief executive, said on Twitter he was going to Cape Canaveral to conduct a “broad review” of operations there.

 “No question, rocketry is tough and requires a lot of attention to detail,” Koenigsmann said.
 “Rockets are humbling.
 Every day I work with them, it’s always a challenge and it’s always difficult.
 And you have to be super diligent and on your toes to get this right.”

 If the rocket had fired, he said, it would have been what’s called a “hard start,” which he said is “not necessarily bad.
 In most cases, it rattles the engine and it may cause a little bit of damage on the engines.
 In extreme cases, it may cause more damage to the engines.
 In general, you do not want that.
-You want a good start up.”
+You want a good start-up.”

 He said that the rocket was safe “the whole time” because it was “held down on the ground” while the rocket’s computers shut down the operation before it could launch.